Z

 The official excuse given by Russia for the invasion was to "de-Nazify" Ukraine and protect pro-Russian residents in eastern Ukraine subjected to "genocide"; a ridiculous excuse, since there had been no genocide in Ukraine.
 On the contrary, it was Russian invasion which was genocide.

-The de-Nazification is even more puzzling.
+The de-Nazification excuse is even more puzzling.
 Did Putin mean the Ukrainian Army's Azov Battalion in Donetsk, whose members' uniforms include an amalgam of the letters “N” and “I” which stands for “National Idea”, and happens to be similar to a neo-Nazi Wolfsangel symbol?
 Far from being Nazi, ethnic Jews have served in Azov's ranks

 Or did he mean the staunchly patriotic pro-Russian Novorossiya Party and the armed hard-line Wagner mercenaries in the same area, both of whom proudly claim to be far-right extremists?
 The private Wagner army, reportedly named after Hitler’s favourite composer, was founded by Dmitry Utkin, a self-styled Nazi.